SkillsFundingAgency/das-platform-building-blocks/README.md

     ]
 }
 ```
+## Azure resource naming

-3. Reduce the number of parameters needed by setting the Azure resource names with variables:
+Reduce the number of parameters needed by setting the Azure resource names with variables:

-    a.
-Set a resourceEnvironmentName parameter as follows:
+1. Set the resourceEnvironmentName parameter as follows:

     ```json
     "parameters": {